khabali/khabali.github.io/_posts/2019-09-20-integration-test-with-multiple-databases.markdown

 ---
 ![alt text][idea-capture]{:class="img-responsive"}

-Recently at Talend, i have worked on a generic JDBC component able of executing sql queries to read/load data from/to any database supporting JDBC specification and providing a driver for it.
+Recently at Talend, i have worked on a [generic JDBC component](https://github.com/Talend/connectors-se/tree/master/jdbc) able of executing SQL queries to read/load data from/to any database supporting JDBC specification and providing a driver for it.

+The component is able of :

+- Automatically creating database table with correct schema from the source data
+- Reading data using a table name or a SQL query
+- Inserting/Updating/Deleting and Upserting data to a table
+- Bulk loading data to some datawarehouse like Snowflake and AWS Redshift

 As a part of this development, I needed to ensure that the component can run correctly with multiples databases.
 So, what I needed was to have multiples databases environments and integration tests that can be parameterized and executed on all the environments.

-After some research, I have ended up combining **testcontainers** as a database environments provider and **TestTemplate** from **JUnit5** to handle multiple execution context for the same test and i was satisfied with the end result.
+After some research, I have ended up combining **testcontainers** as a database environments provider and **TestTemplate** from **JUnit5** to handle multiple execution contexts for the same test and I was satisfied with the end result.

 This is what i will be sharing here, but first let's see briefly What are